Practice Areas: Litigation, Contracts & Procurement, Renewable Energy & Green Communities, General Municipal

 Prior to joining the firm, Attorney Holland gained considerable experience in public sector litigation, contracting, construction and procurement as a Deputy Attorney General with the New Jersey Office of Attorney General, where, on behalf of the State of New Jersey, he tried cases before the New Jersey Superior Court and Office of Administrative Law, and assisted the New Jersey Economic Development Authority with the largest school construction program in the United States.

-- Represented a Massachusetts town in litigation arising from the collapse of its 4.5 mile-long sewer force main, including a lawsuit filed by the Commonwealth of Massachusetts against the town and the private company that operated the town’s sewer system for alleged violations of environmental laws; and a second lawsuit filed by the town against a number of parties, including its sewer-system operator and the engineering firms that designed the force main; after years of litigation, negotiated a record settlement of $22.83 million paid to the town.
+- Town of Plymouth v.
+Veolia Water North America-Northeast, LLC, et al., Plymouth Superior Court, C.A.
+No. 1683CV00113; Town of Plymouth v.
+Veolia Water North America-Northeast, LLC, et al., U.S. District Court C.A.
+No. 16-CV-10451; Commonwealth of Massachusetts v.
+Town of Plymouth, et al., Suffolk Superior Court, C.A.
+No. 1684CV01282-E; and Revoli Construction Co., Inc. v.
+Town of Plymouth, et al., Norfolk Superior Court C.A.
+No. 1682CV00562.
+Represented the Town of Plymouth in several multi-party lawsuits in state and federal court arising from the collapse of the Town’s 4.5 mile-long sewer force main, including a civil penalty action filed by the Commonwealth of Massachusetts against the Town and Veolia Water North America, the private company that operated the Town’s sewer system for alleged violations of environmental laws; and a second lawsuit filed by the Town against a number of parties, including Veolia Water North America and the engineering firms that designed the force main; after years of litigation, negotiated a record settlement of $22.83 million paid to the Town.

-- Represented a Massachusetts town in a lawsuit against a contractor and engineering firm arising out of the construction of a new landfill liner system; negotiated a settlement of $2.75 million paid to the town.
+- The Welch Corp. v.
+Town of Middleborough, Suffolk Superior Court, C.A.
+No. 0684CV02524.
+Represented the Town of Middleborough in a lawsuit brought by a contractor for alleged non-payment, and in the Town’s counterclaim against the contractor for defective work and the Town’s claim for negligence against its design engineer arising out of the construction of a new landfill liner system; negotiated a settlement of $2.75 million paid to the town.

-- Represented a Massachusetts town in a lawsuit brought by a contractor seeking more than $1 million for lost profits on a public construction project; sought and obtained summary judgment in the town’s favor, resulting in the dismissal of the contractor’s claim; and successfully represented the town on the contractor’s subsequent appeal of the lower court’s summary judgment decision.
+- Baltazar Contractors, Inc. v.
+Town of Lunenburg, Worcester Superior Court, C.A.
+No. 0385CV00638.
+Represented the Town of Lunenburg in a lawsuit brought by a contractor seeking more than $1 million for lost profits on a public construction project; sought and obtained summary judgment in the Town’s favor, resulting in the dismissal of the contractor’s claim; and successfully represented the Town on the contractor’s subsequent appeal of the lower court’s summary judgment decision.

-- Represented a Massachusetts town in a lawsuit brought by a contractor seeking $282,000 in delay damages on a public construction project; sought and obtained summary judgment in the town’s favor, resulting in the dismissal of the contractor’s claim.
+- Revoli Construction, Co., Inc. v.
+Town of Winchendon, Middlesex Superior Court, C.A.
+No. 0581CV00874.
+Represented the Town of Winchendon in a lawsuit brought by a contractor seeking $282,000 in delay damages on a public construction project; sought and obtained summary judgment in the Town’s favor, resulting in the dismissal of the contractor’s claim.

-- Represented a Massachusetts town in a lawsuit brought against a contractor and its surety, seeking forfeiture of contractor’s bid bond on a public construction project; sought and obtained summary judgment in the town’s favor, resulting in the award of $142,000 to the town.
+- Town of Ayer v.
+Eastern General Contractors, Inc., Liberty Mutual Insurance Co., Middlesex Superior Court, C.A.
+No. 0581CV01252.
+Represented the Town of Ayer in a lawsuit brought against a contractor and its surety, seeking forfeiture of contractor’s bid bond on a public construction project for failing to enter into a contract; sought and obtained summary judgment in the Town’s favor, resulting in the award of $142,000 to the Town.

 New Jersey Department of Law & Public Safety, Trenton, NJ